Read our fall 2012 issue here! Learn more about the BDSM community, femme invisibility, queer sex on TV, queer Christians, and more!

 Love to read OutWrite?
 Don’t have time to read our website or print issues?
 Need news on the go?
 Get our FREE iPhone App!!!!
 Just search OutWrite in the App store and read away.

-On Tuesday April 24th, Queer Alliance put on its 3rd annual Anti-Fashion Show, previously known as the Drag Fashion Show.
-It was held in Covel Commons, and it incorporated personal videos, spoken word, and fashion to create a memorable event that gave insight into what it means to be a queer person of the world […]
+On Tuesday April 24, Queer Alliance put on its 3rd annual Anti-Fashion Show, previously known as the Drag Fashion Show.
+It was held in Covel Commons, and it incorporated personal videos, spoken word, and fashion to create a memorable event…

 People have had plenty to say about this, ranging from the confused to the horrified to the irate.
 And I get it.
 But I think it is actually Nixon who is confused, and may have used some words that didn’t accurately sum up her feelings.